Information for Quartix Technologies plc investors

 4. EMBED EFFECTIVE RISK MANAGEMENT, CONSIDERING BOTH OPPORTUNITIES AND THREATS, THROUGHOUT THE ORGANISATION

 The Group has a risk register that identifies key risks and all members of the Board are provided with a copy of the register.
-The register, including control mechanisms to mitigate risks, is reviewed bi-annually by the Board and is updated following each such review.
+The register, including control mechanisms to mitigate risks, is reviewed by the Board and is updated following each such review.

 The key risks and uncertainties are included in the Strategic Report: Financial Review.